ignite/cli/docs/docs/07-packages/go/goenv.md

 # Goenv (goenv)

-defines env variables known by Go and some utilities around it.
+The `goenv` package defines env variables known by Go and some utilities around it.

 For full API details, see the
 [`goenv` Go package documentation](https://pkg.go.dev/github.com/ignite/cli/v29/ignite/pkg/goenv).